brendanzab/rust-nbe-for-mltt/README.md

 - [ ] Add a REPL
 - [ ] Type checking and normalization tests
 - [ ] Experiment with using visitors
-- [x] Preserve pretty names through type checking and normalization
+- [ ] Preserve pretty names through type checking and normalization
 - [ ] Use arena allocation rather than reference counting
+- [ ] Type preserving compilation